KJJorgensen/ec2-tda-autobot/README.md

 https://discord.com/channels/837528551028817930/851679862350544926

-To Baker and Psslonaki Thank you very much for the help and support!
+To Baker and Psslonaki Thank you very much for the help and support!!